akloster/table-cleaner/docs/source/Tutorial.rst

 This functionality is the main reason why Table Cleaner was initially written.
-In reproducible datascience, it is important not only to validate input data, but also be aware of, analyze and present the errors present in the data.
+In reproducible data science, it is important not only to validate input data, but also be aware of, analyze and present the errors present in the data.

-The framework laid out in this project aims to provide this capability.
-It's still in its infancy, and the API may well be changed.

 Markup Frames
 -------------